AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/add-users/access-levels-and-object-permissions/access-level-requirements-in-documentation.md

 author: Becky
 feature: System Setup and Administration
 role: Admin
+hide: yes
+hidefromtoc: yes
 ---
 # Access levels Requirements in Workfront documentation

 Workfront documentation how-to articles contain a table that explains the access and permissions requirements needed for that procedure.
-This allows users to understand whether they can perform a certain action in Workfront, and why they might not be able to.
+This Access requirements table allows you to understand whether you can perform a certain action in Workfront, or why you might not be able to.
 This article explains each element of the Access requirements table, and provides troubleshooting tips and links to more in-depth information.

 If a row is absent from the Access requirements table in a given article, there are no requirements of that type for that action.

+>[!NOTE]
+>
+>If you have questions about how any of the fields in this table apply to you, contact your Workfront administrator.

 ## The Access requirements table